Blood Brothers (The Vampire Diaries)

-"Blood Brothers" is the 20th episode of the first season of The CW television series, The Vampire Diaries and the 20th episode of the series overall.
-It originally aired on April 29, 2010.
-The episode was written by Kevin Williamson and Julie Plec and directed by Liz Friedlander.
+"Blood Brothers" is the twentieth episode of the first season of the American supernatural teen drama television series The Vampire Diaries.
+It aired on The CW on April 29, 2010.
+The episode was written by series developers Kevin Williamson and Julie Plec, and directed by Liz Friedlander.

 Plot

 Stefan (Paul Wesley) is still locked up in the basement and he is hallucinating because of the lack of blood.
 He flashes back to 1864, the night Katherine (Nina Dobrev) got taken.
 He and Damon (Ian Somerhalder) try to save her, Stefan distracting the guards of the prison truck and Damon getting her out.
 The moment they try to untie her, Damon is shot from afar and dies.
 Stefan is also shot and dies a moment later.
 He wakes up in a quarry and Emily (Bianca Lawson) is there who explains to him what happened.
 He and Damon are both in transition and she made them the rings to protect them from the sunlight at Katherine's request.
 Stefan says he never drank Katherine's blood but Emily tells him she was compelling him to do it, while Damon was doing it willingly.

 In the present day, Damon brings Stefan some animal blood to drink but Stefan denies it saying he is not hungry.
 Damon throws the bottle in the cell and leaves when Alaric (Matt Davis) calls him to inform him what he has found about John (David Anders).
 He tracked some calls to Grove Hill and the two of them plan to go and check it out.

 John tries to talk with Elena and tells her that he knows she knows.
 When he asks her what her mother would think of all these, Elena makes him understand that she knows her birth mother is Isobel who is a vampire herself and she leaves.

 Anna (Malese Jow) is now a student at Mystic Falls High and she is happy to see Jeremy (Steven R. McQueen) while Pearl (Kelly Hu) meets John at the Grill.
 She tells him that she will not give him the Gilbert gadget he wants and John tries to use her "weakness" for Gilbert men due to her past with Jonathan Gilbert to get it.
 He makes fun of her by telling her that Jonathan felt so guilty for betraying her because he loved her and then laughing he tells her that Jonathan hated her.
 Pearl is upset and before she leaves, she tells him that she gave the device to Damon.